District Stadium, Chittagong

-District Stadium, Chittagong (জেলা স্টেডিয়াম, চট্টগ্রাম), also known as MA Aziz Stadium and formerly known as Niaz Stadium, is a multi-purpose stadium in Chittagong, Bangladesh.
+District Stadium, Chittagong (জেলা স্টেডিয়াম, চট্টগ্রাম), officially known as MA Aziz Stadium and formerly known as Niaz Stadium, is a multi-purpose stadium in Chittagong, Bangladesh.
 The stadium currently operated by the Bangladesh Football Federation, predominantly hosts football matches and has previously been used by the Bangladesh national football team.
-Its total capacity is 30,000.
+Its total capacity is 40,000.

 On a historical note, it was used as headquarters during the 1971 Independence War.
 The stadium serves as the main football venue of Chittagong as the main cricket venue of the port city has been shifted to the Bir Shrestho Flight Lieutenant Matiur Rahman Cricket Stadium.
 It is the home venue of Chittagong Abahani in Bangladesh Premier League.
-The stadium also hosts the Sheikh Kamal International Club Cup, the country’s only international club football tournament.
+The stadium also hosts the Sheikh Kamal International Club Cup, the country's only international club football tournament.

 History

 On 1 January 1955 Indian team led by Vinoo Mankad came to play in the newly built stadium.
 Their opponents were East Pakistan Sports Federation.
 Then the stadium was called Niaz Stadium, after the name of District Administrator of that time who helped to build it.
 Then the name of the mountain covered area was Jongli Polton.
 Later it was changed.
 After the Mankad's team the stadium welcomed Donald Carr of MCC.
 MCC also came once more after the war of liberation.
 In 1976–77 the name of the stadium was changed to Chattagram Jilla Krira Porishod (Chittagong District Sports Organization) stadium.
 It was under the PG of that district.